liberland/laws/drafting/drafts/administrative_process.md

-# Administrative Process Law
+# Administrative Process law

 ## Preamble
 Administrative process shall be when an administrative organ prepares a decision.
 The administrative process in Liberland will be a special case of the judicial process, but with the administrative organ instead of a judge.
 There are many differences: the administrative organ

 ## Definitions

-## Chapter 1: Administrative process
+## Chapter I: Administrative Procedure

-### Article 1: Purpose of the Administrative Process
+### Article 1: Purpose and Principles of the Administrative Procedure

 #### Section 1: Definition and Scope
-Administrative Process shall be the standardized procedural rules that govern the actions of the Executive bodies within Liberland.
-These rules are designed to ensure the systematic execution of responsibilities, thereby promoting public administration's effective and accountable functioning.
+The term "Administrative Procedure" refers to the standardized rules governing the conduct of executive bodies within Liberland.
+These rules are intended to ensure the systematic and orderly discharge of executive functions, thereby enhancing the effectiveness and accountability of public administration.

 #### Section 2: Governing Principles
-The principles of fairness, transparency, and due process shall govern the Administrative Process.
-It shall be designed and executed to safeguard the rights of individuals and entities, reinforcing the integrity and accountability of public administration within Liberland.
+The Administrative Procedure shall be governed by the principles of fairness, transparency, and due process.
+It shall be designed and implemented to protect the rights of individuals and entities, and to reinforce the integrity and accountability of public administration within Liberland.

-### Article 2: Mandatory Steps in an Administrative Process
+### Article 2: Stages of the Administrative Procedure

-#### Section 1: Progression of Actions
+#### Section 1: Sequence of Actions
-The General Administrative Process comprises a sequence of orderly actions, beginning with the submission of an application or request.
-This is followed by a review and evaluation by the competent authority, leading to the issuance of a decision.
+The General Administrative Procedure consists of a series of orderly steps, commencing with the submission of an application or request.
+This is followed by a review and assessment by the competent authority, culminating in the issuance of a decision.

-#### Section 2: Forms of the Administrative Process
+#### Section 2: Forms of the Administrative Procedure
-1. The General Administrative Process shall serve as the standard form of the Administrative Process.
+1. The General Administrative Procedure shall serve as the default form of the Administrative Procedure.
-2. In particular cases where the unique nature of a process before a specific administrative organ necessitates a different approach, such variations shall be outlined by this Law or by another dedicated law pertaining to that process.
-Where such a law does not provide guidance, the provisions of this Law and of the General Administrative Process outlined therein shall apply.
+2. In specific cases where the unique characteristics of a procedure before a particular administrative body warrant a different approach, such variations shall be prescribed by this Act or by another specific Act relating to that procedure.
+In the absence of such guidance, the provisions of this Act and the General Administrative Procedure set forth herein shall apply.
-2. Notwithstanding any special provisions, the principles governing the Administrative Process as defined in this Law shall remain in effect.
+3. Notwithstanding any special provisions, the principles governing the Administrative Procedure as defined in this Act shall remain applicable.

 #### Section 3: Appeal Mechanism
-In all instances, the Administrative Process shall provide a mechanism for appeal, ensuring that decisions can be reviewed and, if necessary, revised.
+The Administrative Procedure shall incorporate a mechanism for appeal, ensuring that decisions are subject to review and, if necessary, modification.

-### Article 3: Applicability of this Law
+### Article 3: Applicability of this Act

 #### Section 1: Universal Applicability
-1. This Law shall preside over the actions of all bodies of the Executive without exception.
-Furthermore, it shall apply to the actions of all other public bodies within Liberland, provided its application is reasonably feasible.
+1. This Act shall govern the conduct of all executive bodies without exception.
+Additionally, it shall apply to the actions of all other public bodies within Liberland, provided its application is reasonably practicable.
-2. Other entities, including private individuals and institutions, may voluntarily adopt the rules of the Administrative Process, thereby binding themselves to its provisions.
+2. Other entities, including private individuals and organizations, may voluntarily adopt the rules of the Administrative Procedure, thereby subjecting themselves to its provisions.
-3. Any entity or body of any nature that applies the Administrative Process shall be referred to as an "Administrative Organ."
+3. Any entity or body of any nature that adopts the Administrative Procedure shall be referred to as an "Administrative Body."

 #### Section 2: Unconditional Application of Principles
-The principles delineated in this Law shall apply universally to all Administrative Organs and all public bodies, without exception.
+The principles set forth in this Act shall apply universally to all Administrative Bodies and all public bodies, without exception.

-### Article 4: Subsidiary Application of the Process Law
+### Article 4: Subsidiary Application of the Judicial Process Act
-Where this or other Laws remain silent, the Process Law shall apply.
+In cases where this Act or other Acts specific to this Act are silent, the provisions of the Judicial Process Act shall apply.

-## Chapter 2: General Administrative Process
+## Chapter 2: General Administrative Procedure

-### Article 5: Initiation of the Administrative Process
+### Article 5: Commencement of Administrative Procedure

-#### Section 1: Application-Driven Initiation
+#### Section 1: Initiation by Application
-The Administrative Process shall commence upon the submission of an Application.
-The rules governing this Application shall be consistent with those applicable to an Application before a court.
+The administrative procedure shall be initiated upon the receipt of a duly filed application.
+The procedural rules governing such applications shall be in accordance with the rules applicable to applications filed before a judicial court.

-#### Section 2: Ex-Officio Initiation
+#### Section 2: Ex Officio Initiation
-In instances where a specific Law permits, the Administrative Organ may initiate the Administrative Process autonomously, exercising its own authority.
+Where expressly authorized by law, the competent administrative authority may, on its own motion, initiate the administrative procedure within the scope of its statutory powers.

-### Article 6: Participants in the Administrative Process
+### Article 6: Parties to the Administrative Procedure

-#### Section 1: Mandatory Parties
+#### Section 1: Required Parties
-1. The Administrative Process shall always involve the Administrative Organ's participation and at least one individual or institution.
+The administrative procedure shall, at a minimum, involve the participation of the competent administrative authority and at least one natural or legal person.

 #### Section 2: Additional Parties
-In specific instances, as prescribed by this Law or other specific laws, additional subjects may become parties to the Administrative Process.
+In circumstances prescribed by this Act or other applicable laws, additional persons or entities may be joined as parties to the administrative procedure.

-### Article 7: Designation of Responsible Officials
+### Article 7: Appointment of Responsible Officials

-1. The Administrative Organ shall appoint one or, in situations of a special, dire need in order to safeguard the interests of the parties, more individuals as Responsible Officials.
-The Responsible Official or Officials shall undertake the process independently, executing their duties to the best of their abilities.
+1. The competent administrative authority shall designate one or more individuals as responsible officials to conduct the administrative procedure.
+In cases of exceptional necessity to protect the interests of the parties, more than one responsible official may be appointed.
+The responsible official or officials shall conduct the procedure independently and impartially, discharging their duties with due diligence.
-2. The Responsible Officials shall oversee the process in a manner akin to how a Judge presides over judicial proceedings.
+2. The responsible officials shall preside over the administrative procedure in a manner analogous to the role of a judge in judicial proceedings.

-### Article 8: Preference for Written Process
+### Article 8: Written Procedure

-The Administrative Process shall predominantly be conducted in writing, employing as a rule asynchronous modes of communication.
+The administrative procedure shall be conducted primarily in writing, utilizing asynchronous modes of communication as the standard practice.

 ### Article 9: Synchronous Proceedings

-1. The Administrative Organ shall organize and hold synchronous proceedings when all parties, excluding the Administrative Organ, who are in a contradictory position towards each other, have collectively agreed to such a process.
+1. The competent administrative authority may conduct synchronous proceedings when all parties, other than the administrative authority, who have opposing interests, mutually agree to such proceedings.
-2. Alternatively, synchronous proceedings shall be initiated upon the request of a weaker party to safeguard their interests.
-The Administrative Organ shall organize and hold synchronous proceedings when there is a clear and immediate need to uphold the fairness of the process.
-This provision shall apply even in instances where there is only one party in addition to the Administrative Organ, with the Administrative Organ being considered the stronger entity.
+2. In the alternative, synchronous proceedings may be initiated at the request of a party with a weaker position to protect their interests.
+The competent administrative authority shall conduct synchronous proceedings when there is an evident and immediate necessity to ensure the fairness of the procedure.
+This provision shall apply even when there is only one party in addition to the administrative authority, with the administrative authority being deemed the stronger party.

 ### Article 10: Conduct of Synchronous Proceedings
 #### Section 1: Administration of Proceedings
 Synchronous proceedings shall be conducted before the Administrative Organ and shall be presided over by a Responsible Official.
 In instances where multiple Responsible Officials are appointed, all shall preside over the proceedings.

 #### Section 2: Rules Governing Proceedings
-The conduct of Synchronous Proceedings shall adhere to the rules of the Trial as stipulated by the Process Law.
+The conduct of Synchronous Proceedings shall adhere to the rules of the Trial as stipulated by the Process law.

 ### Article 11: Procedural Standards for the Administrative Organ